todiane/corri-construction-p3/README.md

 [datetime](https://www.programiz.com/python-programming/datetime)
 [sleep](https://www.programiz.com/python-programming/time/sleep) - function for delays in typing out lines

-## Future Updates

-The next update of the app will include the option to choose whether it is their first visit (which will show the instructions) or whether they have used the service before - which will show the instructions behind a button.

-The ability to edit information already added if it is incorrect without having to start again.

-Contractor can input details of other payments that need to be removed from their pay e.g. student loan or pension.

-The program already generates an employee number.
-An update of this app would be to link to a Google sheet where the number is saved so that if they returned and entered their name they will be given the same employee number and their past submissions will be listed.

-The ability for a manager to log into the system and confirm working dates and day for each contractor.

-Relevant information is accessible by the umbrella company so that HR doesn't have to collate and forward this information.

 ## Testing

 The following tests were carried out to ensure the portal is working correctly